Resistive Inequality

 Given natural numbers $m$ and $n$, let $a$ be a positive function from $\{0, \dots, m - 1\} \times \{0, \dots n - 1\}$ to the reals.
 Prove that $$\sum_{i = 0}^{m - 1} \frac{1}{\sum_{j = 0}^{n - 1} \frac{1}{a(i, j)}} \le \frac{1}{\sum_{j = 0}^{n - 1} \frac{1}{\sum_{i = 0}^{m - 1} a(i, j)}}.$$

-Replace sorry in the template below with your solution.
-The Mathlib version currently used is v4.26.0.
+_Replace_ `sorry` _in the template below with your solution.
+Mathlib version used by the checker is v4.28.0_.

 import Mathlib.Data.Finset.Basic